mlpack/blog/content/blog/ShangtongSummary.md

 - PVS convention: Now many of mlpack components comply with `pass-by-reference`, which is less flexible.
 I proposed the idea of `pass-by-value` in combination with `std::move`.
 This is assumed to be a very huge change, now only newly added components adopts this convention.
 Ryan is working on old codebase.

-- Exposure of `Forward` and `Backward`: Before this we only have `Predict`, which may lead to duplicate computation in some case.
+- Exposure of `Forward` and `Backward`: Before this we only have `Predict` and `Train`, which may lead to duplicate computation in some case.
 By the exposure of `Forward` and `Backward`, we can address this issue.

 - Support for shared layers: This is still in progress, however I think it's very important for A3C to work with Atari.
 We proposed the `Alias` layer to address this issue.
 This is also a huge change, which will influence all the visitors.